Taking it further

 In fact, today, with a complement of 26 full-time people, the company’s products include: Process Materials, Adhesives, Prepegs (“pre-impregnated” composite fibers where a thermoset polymer matrix material, such as epoxy, or a thermoplastic resin is already present), Woven Reinforcements, Component Resins, Release Agents, Structural Reinforcements, Surface Treatments, Tooling Products, and Tools & Accessories.

 Northern Composites operates out of a 12,000-sq.-ft. facility in Hampton, New Hampshire, and a 27,000-sq.-ft. location in Greensboro, North Carolina.
 “We selected our Greensboro location to better serve customers in the southeastern part of the U.S.,” Hewett says.
-“The New Hampshire location is where all of our business services are located; IT, accounting, and some of our sales force reside.
+“The New Hampshire location is where all of our business services, IT, accounting, and some of our sales force reside.
 Our CEO is here, I’m here, and our distribution manager is here, as well.
 North Carolina is really more of a warehouse location and distribution point.
 Our sales manager is located down there, and a couple of other salespeople are down there, as well.
 We’re a relatively modest company, but we’re mixing it up with some big names in the marketplace, which keeps us on our toes, for sure.”

 According to Hewett, Northern Composites operates in three different ways: “We’re a manufacturer’s representative; that is to say we sell products and brands for our clients – they bill, they ship, and we earn a commission on the sales that we arrange and the technical service we provide.
 That, typically, is in an exclusive territory and, predominantly, that is the Mitsubishi Chemical Prepreg line.
 We’ve sold that since 1983, and it’s a very important part of our business.”